xinntao/HandyView/README.md

 1. Clone this repo `git clone git@github.com:xinntao/HandyViewer.git`
 1. How to double clike to open an image
-    1. modify the HandyViewer.desktop file - *Exec & Icon*
+    1. modify the HandyView.desktop file - *Exec & Icon*
     1. copy the .desktop file to `/usr/share/applications`
 1. How to change the default image viewer
     1. Right clike an image
     1. Go to `Properties` -> `Open With`
-    1. Choose *HandyViewer*
+    1. Choose *HandyView*

 ## Features